cprieststephens/diy-kata-3/README.md

 This repository contains a series of katas I completed as part of Command Shift bootcamp.
 I used Jest to write tests for a set of functions and then used JavaScript to write the corresponding solutions.

-It is based on a repository of empty test cases and empty function definitions cloned from: https://github.com/CommandShiftHQ/diy-kata-3
+It is based on a repository of empty unit tests and empty function definitions cloned from: https://github.com/CommandShiftHQ/diy-kata-3

 ## Getting started